ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 task, it creates a temporary directory for the task, to serve as the task's workspace.
 The `DefaultExecutor` then creates an isolated container for the task.
 The `DefaultExecutor` then copies the task's inputs to the workspace.
-When the task completes, the `DefaultExecutor` copies the task's outputs to the output locations.
+When the task completes, the `DefaultExecutor` copies the task's outputs (and only the outputs) to the output locations.